-You now already know how to prepare for a job interview and what to do during it to make a good impression, but what do you need to do after?
+You now already know how to prepare for a job interview and what to do to make a good impression, but what do you need to do after?

 Many people just assume that the company will contact them if they’re interested, but they interview dozens of candidates and therefore are not likely to remember all the details of your interview.